 -

-Attend or host a teacher training.
+Participate in a teacher training.
 USCIS provides free training workshops for adult educators on how to teach U.S. history and civics to immigrants.

 -